 The Rail industry in Britain

 Britain's railways are vital to the country's economy.
-More people and more goods than ever move by train today – the number of passenger journeys rose by more than 50% between 2003 and 2013 and the railways carry 17% more freight than in 2001.
-In 2012 alone, over 1.5 billion passengers used the rail network – an increase of 8%.
-That's 24,000 trains every day.
+More people and more goods than ever move by train today.
+The number of passenger journeys rose by more than 50% in the last decade, and in 2014 over 1.6 billion passengers used the rail network.
+The railways carry 10% more freight now than in 2004.